-- Disasters are major events that can strike anywhere and anytime. - Through the use of the RYLAN program, you and your neighborhood should set up disaster teams, which will be coordinated by a central team.
-Ideally, these teams should at least include one stakeholder who is CERT trained. - Disaster team leaders should be solicited through presentations to local elementary school PTSA groups. - Training of leaders shall be held in coordination with the West Hills NC Public Safety and Emergency Preparedness Committee (PS&EP Committee). - Traditional 911 and first responders responder's capabilities, such as, fire, police, medics, and utility personnel will be overwhelmed and unable to immediately assist individuals and homeowners. - Therefore, preparing our neighborhoods to be able to respond immediately is vital. - Neighbors will likely be the first ones available to offer assistance
+- Disasters are major events that can strike anywhere and anytime. - Through the use of the RYLAN program, you and your neighborhood can set up disaster teams that will be coordinated by a central team.
+Ideally, these teams should at least include one stakeholder who is CERT trained. - Disaster team leaders should be solicited through presentations to local elementary school PTSA groups. - Training of leaders should be held in coordination with the West Hills Neighborhood Council's Public Safety and Emergency Preparedness Committee (PS&EP Committee). - Traditional 911 and first-responder capabilities, such as, fire, police, medics, and utility personnel, will be overwhelmed and unable to immediately assist individuals and homeowners. - Therefore, preparing our neighborhoods to be able to respond immediately is vital. - Neighbors will likely be the first ones available to offer assistance. - Research has shown that neighbors who are prepared are more effective in their response to a disaster and have an increased capacity to be selfsufficient for the first 72 hours after a disaster.

-- Research has shown that neighbors who are prepared are more effective in their response to a disaster and have an increased capacity to be self-sufficient for the first 72 hours after a disaster. - Self-help RYLAN teams should have 15-20 households because the first hour after a disaster is vital and the size of your team must be manageable.
-RYLAN provides excellent guidance on what to do next. - The WHNC will co-ordinate the training and information of RYLAN groups.
+- Self-help RYLAN teams should have 15-20 households because the first hour after a disaster is vital and the size of your team must be manageable.
+RYLAN provides excellent guidance on what to do next. - The WHNC will coordinate the training and information of RYLAN groups.

-5. What To Do After Aa Disaster
+5. What to Do After a Disaster

-- Begin by taking care of yourself, your family, your home and your immediate neighbors. - If it is safe, proceed to your local meeting area. - On your way to any safe and available meeting area, look for "OK/HELP" signs.
+- Begin by taking care of yourself, your family, your home and your immediate neighbors. - If it is safe, proceed to your designated meeting area. - On your way to any safe and available meeting area, look for "OK/HELP" signs.